fpgaminer/joyquality/README.md

 ## How It Was Built

 ### The Dataset
 JoyQuality's approach is to act as a base model.
-It does not itself need to be the absolute "best" model in terms of accuracy, since end users are expected to do a quick fine tune on their own, much smaller, dataset.
+It does not itself need to be the absolute "best" model in terms of accuracy, since end users are expected to do a quick finetune on their own, much smaller, dataset.
 But it does need to be a robust base, so that it can quickly adapt to new data.

 So this defines our parameters for JoyQuality's dataset.
 To make the model adaptable and robust, the dataset needs to be diverse, balanced, and well constructed.
 But the accuracy of the pairwise comparisons themselves is less important.